 NGOs are included because they can often provide support and technical expertise to manage PMI's deforestation risks.
 PMI engages with NGOs in various ways, depending on the location of the organization as well as their area of expertise.
 Engagement methods include ongoing dialogue, consultations and other collaborations on a project basis.
 An example is PMI's deforestation risk assessment, which uses information developed by NGOs to assess both paper and pulp-based products' suppliers and countries from where PMI sources paper and pulp-based products (for example, reports of unsustainable practices, transparency rankings among others).
 Another example is PMI's Monitoring Framework for Sustainable Curing Fuels.
 As part of this framework, NGOs sometimes work directly with PMI's tobacco leaf suppliers to help them implement initiatives to reach the targets on sustainability and traceability.
 PMI also engages with NGOs directly through interviews for the development of forest risk maps and similar products.
-In 2019 the global forest risk map was updated as well as the forest risk map for the Philippines, which had originally been developed in 2017.
+In 2020 the global forest risk map was updated as well as the forest risk map for Pakistan, which had originally been developed in 2017.
 These maps are updated, on average, every two to three years as it is not expected that the conditions change year to year.
-In 2019 PMI engaged with PEFC in China to develop a country risk profile.
-The objective is to understand in detail the forest related risks in the country and how these might impact PMI's forest related risks in China.
+In 2020 PMI engaged with OMED, an NGO based in Pakistan to develop a sustainability study in the firewood sourcing districts of tobacco farmers.
+The objective is to understand in detail the level of sustainable quantities of firewood in each forest division and how these might impact PMI's forest-related risks in Pakistan.
 Another example was the engagement in the sustainability materiality assessment, where NGO's feedback was gathered.
 The results of the materiality assessment inform PMI's 2025 sustainability roadmap, including our climate protection strategy, for which our forest conservation commitments act as key enablers of mitigation actions.